byntangxyz/fullstack-js-with-auth/README.md

 ```

 You can modify the `.env` file to suit your needs.
-Here thedefaultc configuration:
+Here are the default configuration:
 ```env
 MONGO_URI=mongodb://localhost:27017/yourdb
 JWT_SECRET=iloveyoursister